Friday, June 3, 2016

 Coffee panna cotta for two

 This is adapted from a Nigella recipe, (who else?) and uses Mackenzies gelatine sheets, so if you are using any other brand you will need to adapt it.
-Take a look at the recommendations on the packet, and work out what you need for 240ml of liquid. (or 250 and cut a bit off one of the sheets!)
-There is just enough for a romantic dessert for two.
+Take 3 full leaves for 250ml of cream and 80 of coffee.
+There is just enough for a romantic dessert for two in my recipe

 The sauce is not suitable for children of course, as it is highly alcoholic - yum.
 I set my panna cotta in washed out plastic yogurt containers, which seem to be the right size and shape, but you can put it in a glass.
 It wont look as pretty on the plate as it does not come out as easily, but it does work in a pinch.
 If you want to cut back on the alcohol in the sauce, reduce the Kahlua liqueur and substitute some cream.
 This will give you a creamier sauce of course.